-2) Install drop hoses (the 1⁄2" x 10.5" hoses from cylinder to the header hose that runs along the rockshaft) on rear rank only.
-On the front rank, use T-fittings (M-F-M) threaded directly onto the 90°s coming out of cylinder (see Photo D).
+2) On rear rank only, install drop hoses (the $\frac{1}{2}$ " x 10.5" hoses from cylinder to the header hose that runs along rockshaft).
+Drop hoses go above the steel tube that supports the plastic seed tubes.
+On front rank, there are no drop hoses; instead, use T-fittings (M-F-M) directly onto the 90°s coming out of cylinder (see Photo C).
 These are all flared [JIC] fittings that don't need Teflon tape; also note that flared fittings should thread on easily for a good long way before you need a wrench-if not, you are cross-threaded.

-3) Find the header hoses of the appropriate lengths to go between each drop hose on the rear rank.
-There's a longer hose to span where the rockshaft supports & torque cylinders are.
+3) Find the header hoses of the appropriate lengths to go between each drop hose on the rear rank (see hose schematic).
+There are longer hoses to span where the rockshaft's supports & torque cylinders are, and some 90s to help with this (see schematic & Photo D).
 Also install one T-fitting (M-M-F) in the middle for 'feeder' hose (1/2") coming from the UniForce manifold/valve block.
-Where openers are close together, there will be no header hose on the rear rank, and you install another T (M-M-F) (see Photo C).

-4) On the front rank, header hoses will typically be slightly longer (~2") than distance between cylinders (see Photo D), and where openers are somewhat close together, use the 31" length and make a loop, orienting the loop upward to prevent stalks from catching on it - see Photo E).
-On the front rank of 7.5" drills, where a pair of openers are very close together, one of that pair will need an 8" drop hose to move the T-fitting away from the other, and the header hoses on each side of that drop hose will be longer.
+4) On the front rank, header hoses will typically be slightly longer (~2") than distance between cylinders (see Photo C), and where openers are somewhat close together, use the length specified and make a loop, orienting the loop upward to prevent stalks from catching on it - see Photo E).
+On the front rank of 7.5" drills, where a pair of openers are very close together, one of that pair will need an 8" drop hose to move the T-fitting away from the other, and the header hoses on each side of that drop hose will be longer (see hose schematic).